katiestar99/ansible/docs/docsite/rst/reference_appendices/general_precedence.rst

 The same logic applies to blocks and roles as well.
 All tasks, blocks, and roles within a play inherit play-level keywords; any task, block, or role can override any keyword by defining a different value for that keyword within the task, block, or role.

 Remember that these are KEYWORDS, not variables.
 Both playbooks and variable files are defined in YAML but they have different significance.
-Playbooks are the command or 'state description' structure for Ansible, variables are data we use to help make playbooks more dynamic.
+Playbooks are the command or 'state description' structure for Assible, variables are data we use to help make playbooks more dynamic.

 .. _general_precedence_variables: